Monte Carlo Methods

 The Monte Carlo method is a general computational technique that uses random sampling to approximate quantities that are difficult or impossible to compute analytically.
 The fundamental idea is simple: to estimate an expectation, draw independent samples and compute their average.

-Theorem: Monte Carlo Approximation
+Definition: Monte Carlo Estimator

-When the inverse c.d.f. of the posterior distribution is not available in closed form, a practical alternative is to estimate the quantiles from samples.
+When the inverse cdf of the posterior distribution is not available in closed form, a practical alternative is to estimate the quantiles from samples.
 Suppose we have \(S\) independent samples \(\theta^{(1)}, \theta^{(2)}, \ldots, \theta^{(S)}\) from the posterior \(p(\theta \mid \mathcal{D})\).
 To approximate a \(100(1-\alpha)\%\) central credible interval:

-More precisely, approximate: \[ \begin{align*} l &\approx \theta^{\left(\left\lceil S \times \frac{\alpha}{2} \right\rceil\right)}, \\\\ u &\approx \theta^{\left(\left\lceil S \times \left(1 - \frac{\alpha}{2}\right) \right\rceil\right)}, \end{align*} \] where \(\lceil \cdot \rceil\) denotes the ceiling function, rounding up to the nearest integer if necessary.
+More precisely, one common choice (corresponding to the lower-bound ceiling convention) is: \[ \begin{align*} l &= \theta^{\left(\left\lceil S \times \frac{\alpha}{2} \right\rceil\right)}, \\\\ u &= \theta^{\left(\left\lceil S \times \left(1 - \frac{\alpha}{2}\right) \right\rceil\right)}, \end{align*} \] where \(\lceil \cdot \rceil\) denotes the ceiling function.
+Other conventions exist — for example, numerical libraries (such as numpy's quantile) often use linear interpolation between adjacent order statistics.
+All such conventions agree in the limit \(S \to \infty\).

-Intuitively, instead of computing the inverse cdf analytically, we use the empirical cumulative distribution function (ECDF) formed by the sorted samples to estimate the desired quantiles.
-As \(S \to \infty\), the empirical quantiles converge to the true quantiles of the posterior by the Glivenko-Cantelli theorem, which guarantees that the ECDF converges uniformly to the true cdf.
+Returning to the credible interval problem: instead of computing the inverse cdf analytically, we use the empirical cumulative distribution function (ECDF) formed by the sorted samples to estimate the desired quantiles.
+By the Glivenko-Cantelli theorem above, the ECDF converges uniformly to the true cdf, and under standard regularity (continuity of \(F\)), this implies convergence of the empirical quantiles to the true quantiles.

 Demo: Monte Carlo for Credible Intervals

 Note: This demo does not perform full Bayesian inference from data.
 Instead, it uses predefined probability distributions to simulate "posterior-like" behavior.
-This allows us to illustrate how Monte Carlo methods are used to approximate credible intervals - particularly central and HPD intervals—without needing a prior or likelihood.
+This allows us to illustrate how Monte Carlo methods are used to approximate credible intervals — particularly central and HPD intervals — without needing a prior or likelihood.

 Monte Carlo methods are widely used in Bayesian statistics to approximate posterior distributions, especially when closed-form solutions are unavailable.
 One common application is estimating credible intervals using random samples drawn from the posterior.